 - Your registration and attestation with the CMS for the Medicaid

-EHR Incentive Program will need to be completed before you attempt
+EHR Incentive Program needs to be completed before you attempt to

-to register with Indiana's EHR Incentive Program.
-On May 2, 2011,
+register with Indiana's EHR Incentive Program.
+On May 2, 2011, the

 visit the CMS EHR Incentive

 Program web page at the CMS website.

 - To register with Indiana's EHR Incentive Program, access the

 registration and attestation system through an active link on the

 Provider Profile menu on Web interChange on this website.
 You must